m4rcinkowski/special-happiness/README.md

 A list of things not done due to a lack of time:

-* acceptance criteria
-  * currency rate system integration
+* HTTP implementations of item exchange and currency rates services
+  * Nest HTTP module
+  * Base URIs as environment variables
-* input validation (Nest pipes)
+* input validation
+  * Nest pipes
 * error handling (cases where exchange item does not exist etc.)
-* generic pagination (Nest middleware?)
 * error to response mapping (stable structure with e.g. validation error message)
 * documentation endpoint with the API contract
+  * Nest Swagger
+* extract some services and entities into common module
+  * e.g. CurrencyRateService, Price
 * e2e tests validating OpenAPI schemas for both requests and responses
 * API versioning with separate e2e test suite for every version
+* redis implementation of a cache manager
+* generic pagination
+* better code coverage
-* CI pipeline automating the testing process - Gitlab-CI or Github Actions
+* CI pipeline automating the testing process
+  * Gitlab-CI or Github Actions